outsidedav/swift/machine_learning/recognition.md

 ## Using starter kits
 {: #recognition_starterkits}

 [Starter kits](https://console.bluemix.net/developer/appledevelopment/starter-kits) are one of the fastest ways to leverage the capabilities of {{site.data.keyword.cloud_notm}}.
-You can make use of the {{site.data.keyword.visualrecognitionshort}} service by selecting the **Visual Recognition for iOS with Watson** starter kit.
+You can use the {{site.data.keyword.visualrecognitionshort}} service by selecting the **Visual Recognition for iOS with Watson** starter kit.
 This service evaluates and classifies your images.
 Upload new or existing images from your mobile device, and the Visual Recognition app quickly tags and classifies the image content.

 To get started:
 1. Select the starter kit found [here](https://console.bluemix.net/developer/appledevelopment/starter-kits/visual-recognition-for-ios-with-watson).